Cjaker/zerobot-docs/docs/general.md

 # Settings
 ![Settings](https://i.imgur.com/NfhFcdk.png "Settings")

 The **Settings** tab stores profiles saved in .json format.
-It’s possible to associate profiles with hotkeys, making it easy to switch without navigating the menus.
+It’s possible to associate profiles by character name or hotkeys, making it easy to switch without navigating the menus.